cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/global_reference.rst

 ..
 [EGH10] Eymard Robert, Gallouet Thierry, and Herbin Raphaele. - "Discretization of heterogeneous and anisotropic diffusion problems on general nonconforming meshes SUSHI: a scheme using stabilization and hybrid interfaces." - *IMA Journal of Numerical Analysis* - (2010) - Vol 30, no. 4 - 1009--1043 - Oxford University Press.

 ..
-[EdP12] Ern, A., and Di Pietro, D. - "Mathematical Aspects of Discontinuous Galerkin Methods" - 2012 - Springer
+[CST10] Lorenzo Codecasa, Ruben Specogna, and Francesco Trevisan. - "A new set of basis functions for the discrete geometric approach." - *Journal of Computational Physics* - (2010) - Vol 229, no. 19 - 7401--7410.

 ..
+[EdP12] Ern, A., and Di Pietro, D. - "Mathematical Aspects of Discontinuous Galerkin Methods" - (2012) - Springer

-[CKS12] Cockburn, B., Karniadakis, G. E., and Shu, C. W. - "Discontinuous Galerkin Methods: Theory, Computation and Applications" - 2012 - Springer
+..
+[CKS12] Cockburn, B., Karniadakis, G. E., and Shu, C. W. - "Discontinuous Galerkin Methods: Theory, Computation and Applications" - (2012) - Springer

 ..
 [LMS14] Lipnikov Konstantin, Manzini Gianmarco, and Shashkov Mikhail. - "Mimetic finite difference method." - *Journal of Computational Physics* - (2014) - Vol 257 - 1163--1227 - Elsevier.